 - (a) Vehicle allowances for all distances travelled on College business shall be paid to employees required to use their own vehicles in the performance of their duties.
-The allowance shall cover distance to and from the employee's place of residence, up to a total maximum of thirty-two (32) kilometres, only when the employee is required to have their vehicle at work for use in the performance of their duties. - (b) The rates of vehicle allowance shall be thirty-two (32) cents per kilometre, thirty-eight (38) cents per kilometre effective the date of signing the Agreement, June 29, 2001, thirty-nine (39) cents per kilometre effective April 1, 2002, and forty (40) cents per kilometre effective April 1, 2003. - (c) An employee who is in a position designated by the College to travel in excess of six (6) days per month per insurance year on College business shall, subject to the prior approval of the College President or his designate, be reimbursed upon presentation of appropriate receipts and documents, 100% of the annual incremental cost based on Safe Driver Discount rates of the Insurance Corporation of British Columbia Class 007 (Business) premium that is over and above that for Class 002 (Pleasure, Drive to Work or School).
+The allowance shall cover distance to and from the employee's place of residence, up to a total maximum of thirty-two (32) kilometres, only when the employee is required to have their vehicle at work for use in the performance of their duties. - (b) The rates of vehicle allowance shall be forty cents (40¢) per kilometre, forty-five cents (45¢) per kilometre effective April 1^{st} , 2006. - (c) An employee who is in a position designated by the College to travel in excess of six (6) days per month per insurance year on College business shall, subject to the prior approval of the College President or his designate, be reimbursed upon presentation of appropriate receipts and documents, one hundred percent (100%) of the annual incremental cost based on Safe Driver Discount rates of the Insurance Corporation of British Columbia Class 007 (Business) premium that is over and above that for Class 002 (Pleasure, Drive to Work or School).
 Such reimbursement shall be limited to one vehicle per employee and it is the designated employee's responsibility to purchase Class 007 vehicle insurance when necessary.
 If the College so reimburses an employee, the employee shall normally use his personal motor vehicle for College business requiring a motor vehicle. - (d) The College will provide a rental vehicle upon request of an employee required to travel on College business. - (e) If the College raises the rates for mileage for excluded personnel or other bargaining unit employees during the life of the Agreement, these rates will be amended accordingly.